pgsleepy/ultimatexr.io-1/content/guides/installation.md

 ### Additional installation methods

-We are in the process of providing additional ways of getting the framework:

-- Installation through the Unity Package Manager without git.
+We are in the process of providing installation through the Unity Package Manager without requiring git.
+Stay tuned!
-- Downloading through the Unity Asset Store.

 ## Setting up the environment